Skip to main content

 Controlled Remodeling

-Progressive stimulation rather than uncontrolled aggression.
+Progressive dermal stimulation instead of uncontrolled chemical aggression.

 Protocol Adaptation